 - The increase in debt will not affect the confidence levels of the investors.

 - There are only two sources of finance; debt and equity.
-There are no sources of finance like Prefrence Share Capital and Retained Earning.
+There are no sources of finance like Preference Share Capital and Retained Earnings.

-- All companies have uniform dividend pay out ratio; it is 1.
+- All companies have a uniform dividend payout ratio; it is 1.

-- Capital market is perfect, it means information about all companies are available to all investors and there are no chances of over pricing or under pricing of security.
-Further it means that all investors are rational.
-So, all investors want to maximize their return with minimization of risk.
+- The capital market is perfect; it means information about all companies is available to all investors, and there are no chances of overpricing or underpricing of security.
+Further, it means that all investors are rational.
+So, all investors want to maximize their return by minimizing risk.

 - All sources of finance are for infinity.
 There are no redeemable sources of finance.

-Consider a fictitious company with below figures.
-All figures in USD.
+Consider a fictitious company with the below figures—all figures in USD.

 |Earnings before Interest Tax (EBIT)||=||100,000|